-The national Organ and Tissue Authority works alongside all Australian states and territories to improve organ and tissue donation and organ transplant outcomes.
+The national Organ and Tissue Authority works alongside all Australian states and territories to improve organ and tissue donation and organ transplant outcomes (the reform agenda).

-In Victoria a number of organisations - including the Australian Red Cross Blood Service and DonateLife Victoria - work alongside specialised health professionals and hospitals to implement the reform agenda.
+In Victoria a number of organisations - including the Australian Red Cross Lifeblood and DonateLife Victoria - work alongside specialised health professionals and hospitals to implement the reform agenda.
 Protocols have also been developed to ensure equitable and transparent transplant criteria.

 The Organ and Tissue Authority

 In 2009 the Commonwealth Government created the Organ and Tissue Authority to develop, implement and monitor national programs to increase the rate of organ and tissue donation across Australia.
 The authority was allocated $151 million over an initial four-year period to develop and implement a national reform program.
 This funding has enabled:

 - the employment of DonateLife Network health professionals in health services and donation agencies.

 - organisations to provide essential support services to health services.

 Since the implementation of the reform program in 2009 the national and Victorian donation rates have increased significantly.

 - The Australian donation rate per million population increased from 11.4 in 2009 to 21.6 in 2019.